levibland/stackvm/README.md

 - You must ensure you have g++ installed on your system(All Unix based OS's should ship with it, but some light releases may not).

 To Build:
- - Navigate to the project directory in terminal, and type make.
+- Navigate to the project directory in terminal, and type "make".

+### Building Sasm from source
+Prerequisites:
+- Same as building the vm.

-To Run:
+To Build:
- - Navigate to the project directory in terminal, and type ./bin/stack-vm, do this ONLY after you have built form source as this repo does not have the binary     files.
+- Navigate to projectdir/src/sasm in terminal, and type "make".

+### Compiling .sasm files to binary
+To compile a .sasm file use the executable created when you built Sasm from source.
+Have a .sasm file located in the same directory as the Sasm executable.
+Use the command "./sasm *yourfilenamehere*.sasm" to compile your .sasm file into a binary that can be executed by this stack vm.
+After ding this you will have a new file called out.bin in the same directory as Sasm.

+### Running out.bin files in the VM
+To run an out.bin file, move the out.bin file to the same directory as the stack-vm executable.
+Then type the command "./stack-vm out.bin" to run your binary file.

+### Sasm syntax
+There are 4 operators in sasm, integer addition(+), integer subtraction(-), integer multiplication(*) and integer division(/).

+Writing a basic program:
+3 6 + 2 * 3 -
+The program written above pushes 3 and 6 to the stack, then pops 3 and 6 off the stack, adds 3 and 6 together and then pushes the result(9) back onto the stack, it then pops 9(top of stack) of the stack and multiplies it by 2 pushing the product(18) back onto the stack, next, 3 is pushed onto the stack, then 3 and 18 are popped off the stack and 3 is subtracted from 18, to give a final result of 15.